Tree preservation order data

 end-date

-If applicable, the date that the TPA was no longer in effect, written in YYYY-MM-DD
+If applicable, the date that the tree preservation order was no longer in effect, written in YYYY-MM-DD

 format.
 If it's still in effect, leave the cell blank.